ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 ### Unsupervised Learning
 Here we are going to let the computer to learn by itself.
 #### Regression Problem
 It refers to the fact that we are predicting a real-valued output. namely the price.
-And just to remind you the o
-#### Continuous
+#### Continuous Problem